• Skip to primary navigation

 1. Asparagus

-Asparagus is a natural diuretic food that has the higher level of asparagine, an amino acid.
+Asparagus is a natural diuretic food that has a higher level of asparagine, an amino acid.
 It doesn’t only increase urination but also helps eliminate excess salts from your body.
 This food is beneficial for those who suffer from swelling or edema and experiencing high blood pressure.
 (1)

 2. Watermelon

 Watermelon contains about 92% of water (2).
 It also has carotenoids and lycopene, phytochemicals that protect tissues, cells and proteins inside your body from free radicals.
-It also contains several antioxidant flavonoids and amino acid.
+It also contains several antioxidant flavonoids and amino acids.

 Overall, this food works well as a diuretic and also in cleansing, mineralizing and alkalinizing.